WASAPI-Community/data-transfer-apis/ait-implementation/README.md

 ## Formal specifications

 The [OpenAPI](https://www.openapis.org/) file `wasapi/swagger.yaml` describes Archive-It's ideal specification at the start of implementation (with few adjustments).
 The file `wasapi/implemented-swagger.yaml` shows what has been implemented.
-The difference between the two serves as a to-do list:  note particularly that jobs are not yet implemented.
+The difference between the two serves as a to-do list:  note that you can submit new jobs and monitor their status but not yet retrieve their results.

 ## Re-integrating the code